Bischi1997/CreateADUser/README.md

 Creates AD User with the help of a Simple HTML/PHP Website and a Powershell Script.

 ## Attention: ##
+- This script should only be used in an intranet environement, since this can be a security risk!
 - User PID must contain an "s" as admin and an "a" as user.
 External Employees must have an "u" in PID

 ## Webserver: ##